davidacollins/edgar-analytics/README.md

 # edgar-analytics
 Simulates a continuous data stream identifying SEC document retrieval sessions on EDGAR

 Sessionization.py has a hard limit of reading 1000 lines in log.csv as a redundant precaution against an infinite WHILE loop.
+If you need to test with a larger log.csv file, then you will need to modify line 29 of sessionization.py.

 Damaged or incomplete data is handled by logging the damaged/incomplete record to a separate file: exceptions.txt, and descriptively identifying the problem.
 This file, exceptions.txt, is produced when I run the tests in my directory structure, but is not produced when I run the tests in your directory structure.
 Yet, all of the tests still pass in your directory structure.